-Have you ever thought about wine tasting in Tuscany and just become so overwhelmed due to the abundance of excellent wines?
+Have you ever thought about Tuscan wine tasting from Florence and just become so overwhelmed due to the abundance of excellent wines?
 You are not the only one!
 Many people visiting Florence and Tuscany, are shocked by the amount of choices there are on the wine lists.
 Consequently they end up either drinking watered-down table wine or overpriced bottles at the restauranteurs’ suggestion.
 Therefore, it’s important to study before arriving and taking a course while here, to truly get the most out of your experience in Tuscany.

 A Tuscan experience